Sacredness: Etymology

+Holy

-Although there are similarities between the terms sacred and holy, which are also sometimes used interchangeably, there are subtle differences.
-Holiness is generally the term used in relation to persons and relationship, whereas sacredness is used in relation to objects, places, or happenings.
-Thus, a saint may be considered as holy, but would not be viewed as sacred.
+Although the English language terms sacred and holy are similar in meaning, and they are sometimes used interchangeably, they carry subtle differences.
+In the Christian tradition, holiness is generally used in relation to people and relationships, whereas sacredness is used in relation to objects, places, or happenings.
+For example, a saint may be considered holy but not necessarily sacred.
 Nonetheless, some things can be both holy and sacred, such as the Holy Bible.